Why Sunlight and Car Glare Overwhelm Me on Morning Runs (Autism Sensory Overload)

 The 1–3 Hours in Bed Afterward

-My energy — usually a 4 or 5 when I got good sleep and sensory overload wasn't that harsh the day before — drops all the way down to 2.
-I feel an immediate need to put off anything requiring cognitive resources, instantly.
+Using my app's 1-10 energy slider context to simplify this.
+My energy — usually a 4 or 5 when I got good sleep and sensory overload wasn't that harsh the day before — drops all the way down to 2 after running with sun positioned and beaming down right right where my eyesight is.
+I feel an immediate need to put off anything requiring cognitive resources, instantly, which results to me mostly doing nothing.

-Working on Spoons, drawing, watching videos of cats online — things that often energize me — I'm too exhausted to engage in even those.
+Working on Spoons, drawing, watching videos of cats online — things that often energize me — I'm too exhausted to engage in even those and if I do, it's a minimum effort most of the time.
 The energy needed for me to start a task, let alone finish it, is extremely difficult.
 I can't engage in anything during that period without it overwhelming me.
-I refuse to push through since it's led to so many meltdowns in the past.
+Eventually I just outright refused to push through since it's led to so many meltdowns in the past.

 It gets me upset sometimes since I clearly intend to work on something I care about.
 But I'm clearly aware that this environment isn't suitable for me, so I deserve to be able to work on things that don't exhaust me completely.